Posts

 Image

 I was inspired to write Choice and Structure for Children with Autism initially due to the struggles parents were expressing with having their families locked down, in-home, during the beginning stages of the pandemic in spring 2020.
 Little did I know at the time the Pandemic disruption to daily life would continue for another 3 years.
-Children with Autism generally live very directed and adult guided lives from the time of their diagnosis throughout their school years.
+Children with autism generally live very directed and adult guided lives from the time of their diagnosis throughout their school years.
 Autistic children receive special school supports and therapies from multiple professionals as well as distinct after school and home therapies.
-As part of their diagnosis, these children often struggle with down-time and may either become withdrawn, or agitated without the structure and predictability of adult guided activities.
-When the pandemic hit autistic children and their parents were now left receiving little supports through online and phone counseling to the parents.
-This left long and unpredictable stretches
+As part of their diagnosis, these children often struggle with down-time and may either become withdrawn or agitated without the structure and predictability of adult guided activities.
+When the pandemic hit autistic children and their parents were now left receiving little support through online and phone counseling to the parents.
+This left long and unpredictable stretches o...